Welcome to JangoMail FAQs! The purpose of this site to provide additional examples and tutorials for what is found in the JangoMail help center.

 How do I remove a bounced or unsubscribed address?

-How do I send to an SMS address?
+How do I send an SMS message?

 How do I send a transactional message that uses conditional logic?